EcoExtreML/STEMMUS_SCOPE/docs/Octave_instructions.md

 `Octave Hacking` by Andrew Janke https://marketplace.visualstudio.com/items?itemName=apjanke.octave-hacking This adds syntax highlighting and formatting.

-## Running STEMMUS-SCOPE in Octave
-It is possible to run STEMMUS-SCOPE from the command line with the following setup:
-`octave.bat --no-gui --interactive --silent --eval "STEMMUS_SCOPE_exe('path_to_config_file')"`

-On a Unix system, use `octave` instead of `octave.bat`.
 ## Developing STEMMUS-SCOPE in Octave
-Open the `run_Octave.m` file, either in VS Code or the Octave GUI.
+Open the `debug_Octave.m` file, either in VS Code or the Octave GUI.

 ### Octave GUI
-Set the workspace to the `STEMMUS_SCOPE/src` folder, and open the `run_Octave.m` file.
+Set the workspace to the `STEMMUS_SCOPE/src` folder, and open the `debug_Octave.m` file.
 Here you can set the config file that should be used, and then run the file.

 ### VS Code
 While having the `STEMMUS_SCOPE` folder as the workspace, open the debugger and select `Octave: Debug STEMMUS-SCOPE`.
 Start the debugger to run (and debug) the model.

-In the `run_Octave.m` file you can set the config file that should be used.
+In the `debug_Octave.m` file you can set the config file that should be used.

 ## VS Code + Dev container